 Get New Hosting Account

-Be sure to use the same primary domain name for the new hosting account as you have for the original hosting account.
+Be sure to use the same primary domain name for the new hosting account as you have for the original hosting account if this will be a cPanel migration.

 That will ensure that the site in the root remains the same.

-Make note of any add-on domains you may have at the original host.
+Make note of any add-on or sub-domains you may have at the original host.

-They should transfer over in the cPanel migration.
+They should transfer over in a cPanel migration.

 Check your email/mailbox setup on your original host.